INFORMATION FOR VISITORS FROM OUTSIDE EUROPE

 Entering the UK as a 'general visitor' (tourist)

 On 26th February 2015 changes were made to the UK Immigration Rules which clarify the type of activities all visitors to the UK are able to undertake.
-These changes take effect from 6th April 2015 and it will take a long time for everyone to learn the new rules (including Immigration Officers), so we recommended you print out the relevant text and carry it with you.
+These changes took effect on 6th April 2015 and it will take a long time for everyone to learn the new rules (including Immigration Officers), so we recommended you print out the relevant text and carry it with you.
 Pages 209/210 of the Statement of Changes to the Immigration Rules Hc1025 26 February 2015 state:

 A visitor may undertake incidental volunteering, provided it lasts no more than 30 days in total and is for a charity that is registered with either the Charity Commission for England and Wales; the Charity Commission for Northern Ireland; or the Office of the Scottish Charity Regulator.'

 WWOOF UK is a charity registered in England and Wales 1126220 and in Scotland SC045524.

 We cannot offer any advice on individual circumstances – our website tells you all we know!

 Tier 5 (Charity Workers) visa

 We are frequently asked about the Tier 5 (Charity Workers) visa.
 We believe that this visa cannot be obtained for WWOOFing.
 Neither WWOOF UK nor its host farms can act as sponsor for Tier 5 visa applications.

 If you are from Australia, Japan, Canada or New Zealand and aged between 18-30 years old, you might be eligible for the Youth Mobility Scheme.
 You can only get this kind of visa once in a lifetime, and if you have previously visited the UK on a working holidaymaker visa you will not be eligible for this scheme.